 Job submission

 Once you are logged in to one of the login nodes through SSH, there are several ways to request resources and run jobs at different complexity levels through SLURM, but here are the most essential ways for interactive (foreground) and non-interactive (background) use.
 Generally you need to be acquainted with 3 SLURM job submission commands depending on your needs.
-These are srun, salloc, and sbatch.
-They all share the exact same options to define trackable resource constraints ("TRES" in SLURM parlor, fx number of CPUs, memory, GPU, etc), time limits, email for job status notifications, and many other things, but are made for different use-cases, which will be described below.
+These are srun

 Interactive jobs

-An interactive shell is useful for testing and development purposes where you need resources only for a short time, or to experiment with scripts and workflows on minimal example data before submitting larger jobs using sbatch that will run for much longer in the background instead.
+An interactive shell is useful for testing and development purposes where you need resources only for a short time, or to experiment with scripts and workflows on minimal example data before submitting larger jobs using sbatch

 Important

-Using the salloc command
+Using the salloc

-To immediately request and allocate resources (once available) and start an interactive shell session directly on the allocated compute node(s) through SLURM, just type salloc:
+To immediately request and allocate resources (once available) and start an interactive shell session directly on the allocated compute node(s) through SLURM, just type salloc

 Here SLURM will find a compute node with the default amount of resources available (which is 1CPU, 512MB memory, and a 1-hour time limit at the time of writing) and start the session on the allocated compute node(s) within the requested resource constraints.
 If you need more resources you need to explicitly ask for it, for example:

-Resources will then remain allocated until the shell is exited with CTRL+d, typing exit, or closing the window.
+, or closing the window.
 If it takes more than a few seconds to allocate resources, your job might be queued due to a variety of reasons.
-If so check the REASON codes for the job with squeue from another session.
+If so check the REASON

-Using the srun command
+Using the srun

-If you just need to run a single command/script in the foreground it's better to use srun, which will run things directly on a compute node instead of first starting an interactive shell.
-As opposed to salloc the job is terminated immediately once the command/script finishes.
+the job is terminated immediately once the command/script finishes.
 Any required software modules or conda environments must be loaded first before issuing the command, for example:

-The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through sbatch instead, which will run in the background.
+The terminal will be blocked for the entire duration, hence for larger jobs it's ideal to submit a job through sbatch

-srun is also used if multiple tasks (separate processes) must be run within the same resource allocation (job) already obtained through salloc or sbatch, see example below.
-SLURM tasks can then span multiple compute nodes at once to distribute highly parallel work at any scale.
+is also used if multiple tasks (separate processes) must be run within the same resource allocation (job) already obtained through salloc

 Graphical apps (GUI)

-In order to run graphical programs simply append the --x11 option to salloc or srun and run the program.
+and run the program.
 The graphical app will then show up in a window on your own computer, while running inside a SLURM job on the cluster:

-It's important to mention that in order for this to work properly, you must first ensure that you have connected to the particular login node using either the ssh -X option or that you have set the ForwardX11 yes option in your SSH config file, see example here.
+It's important to mention that in order for this to work properly, you must first ensure that you have connected to the particular login node using either the ssh -X

 You can also just use the interactive web portal to start a virtual desktop to run any graphical software, which is especially handy if it needs to run for a long time, because you can log off while it's running and come back later to check the status.